 Physician Fee Schedule Final Rule November 15, 2017

 The PFS final rule published in November 2017 includes the following:

-- Revisions to ACO quality reporting.
+- Revisions to the ACO core quality measure set.

 - Skilled Nursing Facility (SNF) 3-Day Rule Waiver Application requirement that ACOs report their financial relationships and modifications to the Shared Savings Program Initial Application.